 Berry RB, Wagner MH.
 Behavioral treatment of insomnia.
 In: Berry RB, Wagner MH, eds.
 Sleep Medicine Pearls.
 3rd ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 38.

-Morin CM, Davidson JR, Beaulieu-Bonneau S. Cognitive behavior therapies for insomnia.
+Morin CM, Davidson JR, Beaulieu-Bonneau S. Cognitive behavior therapies for insomnia I: approaches and efficacy.
 In: Kryger M, Roth T, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
 6th ed.
-Philadelphia, PA: Elsevier; 2016:chap 85.
+Philadelphia, PA: Elsevier; 2017:chap 85.